Dick Ebersol

 Duncan Richard Ebersol (/ˈɛbərsɒl/; born July 28, 1947) is an American television executive and a senior adviser for NBC Universal Sports & Olympics.
 He had previously been the chairman of NBC Sports, producing large-scale television events such as the Olympic Games and National Football League broadcasts.

 Early life

-Ebersol was born in Torrington, Connecticut, the son of Mary (née Duncan) and Charles Roberts Ebersol, a former chairman of the American Cancer Society.
+Ebersol was born on July 28, 1947, in Torrington, Connecticut.
+His mother is Mary (née Duncan), and his father is Charles Roberts Ebersol, a former chairman of the American Cancer Society.
 He and Josiah Bunting III are half-brothers.
 In 1967, aged 20, Ebersol began his long history with the Olympics when he temporarily dropped out of Yale University to join Roone Arledge and ABC Sports as television's first-ever Olympic researcher.

 Career

 Move to NBC

 In 1974, he joined NBC as Director of Weekend Late Night Programming.
 In 1975, at the suggestion of Paramount Pictures executive Barry Diller, Ebersol and NBC president Herbert Schlosser approached Lorne Michaels for help in creating a show to fill the Saturday night time slot.
 Michaels's idea for a variety show featuring high-concept comedy sketches, political satire, and music performances eventually became Saturday Night Live.

 Named as Vice President of Late Night Programming at age 28, Ebersol became NBC's first vice president under the age of 30.
 After a brief departure, he returned to SNL in 1981 as executive producer and remained until 1985, spanning the Eddie Murphy and Billy Crystal eras.
 In 1983, Ebersol formed No Sleep Productions, an independent production company that created Emmy Award-winning NBC shows Friday Night Videos and Later with Bob Costas.
 Together with Vince McMahon, Ebersol produced Saturday Night's Main Event.
 When Ebersol left SNL in 1985, he devoted his time to his production company until rejoining NBC in 1989.
 He served as senior vice president of NBC News.